Masters Winners List by Year: 2026 Winner, Results & Past Champions

 How do they choose the Masters winner?

 The player with the lowest total score after four rounds wins.
-If scores tie, players compete in a sudden-death playoff.
+Tied players go to a sudden-death playoff starting on the 18th hole.

 Who has won the Masters the most times?